zeek/package-manager/doc/source.rst

 The maintainer/operator of a package source may choose to periodically aggregate the metadata contained in its package's :file:`bro-pkg.meta` files.
-The :ref:`bro-pkg refresh <refresh-command>` is used to perform the task.
+The :ref:`zkg refresh <refresh-command>` is used to perform the task.
 For
 example:

 .. code-block:: console

-  $ bro-pkg refresh --aggregate --push --sources my_source
+  $ zkg refresh --aggregate --push --sources my_source

 The optional ``--push`` flag is helpful for setting up cron jobs to automatically perform this task periodically, assuming you've set up your